 After terminating its contract with the previous brand ambassador Kris Wu, Italian luxury jewelry house Bulgari became much more cautious in its celebrity endorsement strategy in China.
 For the launch of its new B.zero1 Rock collection, the brand decided to diversify its star portfolio.
 Beyond Chinese “traffic stars,” such as actor Xu Kai and singer Fan Chengcheng, Lisa from the K-pop girl group Blackpink is one of the new brand ambassadors for the Bulgari new campaign as well.
 Nevertheless, according to Chinese netizens, the most impressive addition was Chinese female comedian Lamu Yangzi, who differs from Chinese archetypical idol and allowed the jewelry house to win the heart of a wider variety of consumers.

-Benefits and risks of celebrity endorsements in China
+Benefits and risks of Chinese celebrity endorsements

 - Celebrity endorsements can trigger a tremendous boost to sales; however, fan controversies and celebrity scandals can easily damage brand reputation.
 Therefore, companies cannot afford to be complacent and must adopt all measures necessary to either prevent or react to potential crisis.